katiekilos/konnectHealthv4/README.md

 # Before starting the KonnectHealth app...

 Download Ganache.

 The project is set to deploy to Ganache by default.

 If you would like to use something else, modify the existing Truffle config file.

 Install MetaMask wallet in google chrome browser.
-Ensure it is connected locally to where Ganache is runni
+Ensure it is connected locally to where Ganache is running.

 Install the required dependencies